Can't Beat The Real Thing

 Desmond Tutu retires as Archbishop of Cape Town on 23rd June.

-The former Greek prime minister Andreas Papandreou dies in Athens on the same day, aged 77.
+The former Greek Prime Minister Andreas Papandreou dies in Athens on the same day, aged 77.

 On 28th June Noel Gallagher of Oasis joins Burt Bacharach on stage at London's Royal Albert Hall to perform the song This Guy's In Love With You.